10 Facts About Dekay’s Brown Snake (USA)

 Source: iNaturalist user geosesarma – CC BY 4.0

-Dekay’s brown snakes plunge beyond the border deep into Mexico, being common in the east of Mexico, though absent in the west.
 Finally, Dekay’s brown snakes have a strange isolated colony in Honduras and Guatemala, which is separated from the main bulk of the range.
-Here they must compete with coral snakes and rattlesnakes galore.
+Here, they must coexist with coral snakes and rattlesnakes galore.
 Honduras is the furthest south this extremely abundant snake reaches.

 DeKay's Brownsnake Storeria dekayi aggressive